jim-schwoebel/allie/README.md

 - add in default_augmenters / get live into Allie
 - add in default_cleaners / get live into Allie
 - add in all model loaders from the model trainers
-- create docker containers for production for any arbitrary data type / specify to AWS, GCP, or Azure deployment (in marketplaces)
+- create docker containers for production for any arbitrary data type / specify to AWS, GCP, or Azure deployment (in marketplaces) / Flask with Auth0 integration for custom APIs (submit file --> get back model results)
 - add notion of "tabular" data instead of .CSV to tie to audio, video, and image data (e.g. for loading datasets) - as laid out in the [d3m-schema](https://github.com/mitll/d3m-schema/blob/master/documentation/datasetSchema.md#case-2)
 - tie new datasets with SurveyLex product / CLI interface with downloads
 - documentation of the repository / jupyter notebooks with examples in research paper